-Foresight: [Effect]: A static, layered effect that means, "When this unit attacks, you may predict the number of hits that will be rolled for that attack.
-If you're correct, you get the following for this attack: [effect]."
-For example, a unit with "Foresight: Gain 2 Force" will give you two force if you guess the number of hits rolled correctly.
+Foresight: [Effect]: A static, layered effect that means, "Whenever this unit attacks, you may predict the number of hits that will be rolled for that attack.
+If you're correct, gain the [effect]."
+For example, a unit with "Foresight: Gain 2 Force" will give you 2 force if you guess the number of hits rolled correctly.